cheesesashimi/zacks-openshift-helpers/README.md

 - I purposely put all of my code under an `internal/` directory as I do not want this repository to be depended on for right now.
 However, that might change in the future.
 - I have a cron job that periodically deletes recently-run GitHub Actions.
+- As of `v0.0.20`, the binaries are no longer built with CGO enabled.